geodesign/protar/docs/build_database.rst

 and that the database settings are configured to use a PostGIS backend as specified below.

+Building this database takes a substantial amount of resources, and the result is publicly available.
+In most cases it is therefore not necessary to rebuild this dataset.
+The description here is for documentation purposes and will be a guidance for potential future updates.

 Configure Database
 ------------------
 The Protar app works only PostGIS as database backends.
 To point the app